Leadership Thought #450 – Spend Your Time Wisely

 • If we watch the clock at work and leave at the first chance we get, then what do we expect will happen with our career?

-• If we spend most of our free time on leisure activities but ignore our physical fitness and health, what do we expect will happen as we age or have to deal with major life stresses?
+• If we spend most of our free time on leisure activities but neglect our physical fitness and health, what can we expect to happen as we age or face major life stresses?

 • If we are spending rather than making and/or saving money, what is the inevitable consequence?

-• If we ignore our basic human need for spiritual understanding and development, why is it a surprise when mid-life crises emerge, and our lives feel less fulfilling despite the rewards of success and/or material acquisition?
+• If we ignore our basic human need for spiritual understanding and development, it is no surprise when midlife crises emerge and our lives feel less fulfilling, despite the rewards of success and/or material acquisition.

 As with most things in life, operating at extremes is rarely the answer.
-Balance and flexibility are the key and we need to be able to flex up or flex down as needed.
-It is important to know where you stand in life and what your time priorities should be or where there are obvious investment deficits.
-Ultimately, the person we become and the personal legacy we leave is directly correlated to how we spend and invest our time.
+Balance and flexibility are the key, and we need to be able to flex up or flex down as required.
+Knowing your priorities, where you stand in life, and where you lack investment is vital.
+The way we spend and invest our time ultimately shapes who we become and the personal legacy we leave.